-Luminous X-ray gas coronae in the dark matter halos of massive spiral galaxies are a fundamental prediction of structure formation models, yet such coronae remained essentially unexplored.
-In this paper, for the very first time, we detect and characterize extended hot X-ray coronae beyond the optical disks of two "normal" massive spiral galaxies, NGC1961 and NGC6753.
-Based on XMM-Newton X-ray observations, we detect hot gaseous emission extending out to ~ 60 kpc around both galaxies - well beyond their optical radii.
-The hot gas, whose best-fit temperature is $kT \sim 0.6$ keV and abundance is ~ 0.1 Solar, appears to have a fairly uniform distribution, hinting that the quasi-static gas resides in hydrostatic equilibrium in the potential well of the galaxies.
-The bolometric luminosity of the hot gas in the $(0.05 - 0.15)r{200}$ region, where r{200} is the virial radius, is $\sim 6 \times 10^{40}$ erg s-1 for both NGC1961 and NGC6753.
-We derive the baryon mass fractions of NGC1961 and NGC6753, and obtain $f{\rm b,NGC1961} \sim 0.11$ and $f{\rm b,NGC6753} \sim 0.09$, which values fall short of the cosmic baryon fraction.
-The detected hot X-ray coronae around NGC1961 and NGC6753 offer an excellent basis to probe structure formation simulations.
-To this end, the observations are confronted with the recently developed moving mesh code AREPO and the traditionally used smoothed particle hydrodynamics code GADGET.
-The implemented subresolution physics and the gravity solver are fully identical in the two codes, but they use different methods to solve the hydrodynamical equations.
-We conclude that, while neither model gives a perfect description, the observed luminosities, gas masses, and abundances favor the AREPO code.
-Moreover the shape of the observed density profiles are also well reproduced by the moving mesh code within $\sim 0.4r{200}$.
+Luminous X-ray gas coronae in the dark matter halos of massive spiral galaxies are a fundamental prediction of structure formation models, yet only a few such coronae have been detected so far.
+In this paper, we study the hot X-ray coronae beyond the optical disks of two "normal" massive spirals, NGC1961 and NGC6753.
+Based on XMM-Newton X-ray observations, hot gaseous emission is detected to ~ 60 kpc - well beyond their optical radii.
+The hot gas has a best-fit temperature of $kT \sim 0.6$ keV and an abundance of ~ 0.1 Solar, and exhibits a fairly uniform distribution, suggesting that the quasi-static gas resides in hydrostatic equilibrium in the potential well of the galaxies.
+The bolometric luminosity of the gas in the $(0.05 - 0.15)r{200}$ region $(r{200}$ is the virial radius) is $\sim 6 \times 10^{40}$ erg s-1 for both galaxies.
+The baryon mass fractions of NGC1961 and NGC6753 are $f{b,NGC1961} \sim 0.11$ and $f{\rm b,NGC6753} \sim 0.09$, which values fall short of the cosmic baryon fraction.
+The hot coronae around NGC1961 and NGC6753 offer an excellent basis to probe structure formation simulations.
+To this end, the observations are confronted with the moving mesh code AREPO and the smoothed particle hydrodynamics code GADGET.
+Although neither model gives a perfect description, the observed luminosities, gas masses, and abundances favor the AREPO code.
+Moreover, the shape and the normalization of the observed density profiles are better reproduced by AREPO within $\sim 0.5r{200}$.
 However, neither model incorporates efficient feedback from supermassive black holes or supernovae, which could alter the simulated properties of the X-ray coronae.
-With the further advance of numerical models, the present observations will play a crucial role in constraining the feedback effects in structure formation simulations.
+With the further advance of numerical models, the present observations will be essential in constraining the feedback effects in structure formation simulations.